-- Operational Performance Verification Plan: A concise Operational Performance Verification Plan specified for all new systems and/or major pieces of equipment in the project.
-The Plan will define all of the procedures, tests to be performed and a performance checklist. - Test Requirements: System and equipment test requirements must include specific tests and documentation that relate to the energy performance of the new and modified systems and/or equipment, conducted over a suitable range of operating (or simulated operating) conditions, and time period. - Project and Equipment Documentation: Full documentation of all new and modified systems and equipment in the form of Systems Manuals, to be prepared following the guidance set out in EN 13460:2009 Maintenance Documents for maintenance [5a]. - Energy Performance Reporting: Documentation must include (monthly where possible) target energy budgets and other key performance indicators for the modified systems and major equipment.
+- Operational Performance Verification Plan: A concise Operational Performance Verification plan (pre-construction) including verification activities, target energy budgets and other key performance indicators for the modified building as a whole and down to the level of systems and major equipment where required. - Test Requirements: System and equipment test requirements must include specific tests and documentation that relate to the energy performance of the new and modified systems and/or equipment, conducted over a suitable range of operating (or simulated operating) conditions, and time period. - Project and Equipment Documentation: Full documentation of all new and modified systems and equipment in the form of Systems Manuals, to be prepared following the guidance set out in EN 13460:2009 Maintenance Documents for maintenance [5a]. - Energy Performance Reporting: Documentation must include (monthly where possible) target energy budgets and other key performance indicators for the modified systems and major equipment.

-6.0 OPERATIONS, MAINTENANCE AND MONITORING
+6.0 OPERATION, MAINTENANCE AND MONITORING